Grainger Editorial Staff

-After the hurricane blows through and the heavy rains recede, or the snow starts to melt after a blizzard, your problems may be just beginning.
-Water damage can quickly lead to mold, which poses serious health risks.
+After a hurricane blows through and the heavy rains recede, or the snow starts to melt after a blizzard, your problems may be just beginning.
+Water damage from a flood can quickly lead to mold, posing serious health risks.

-The microorganisms that turn into mold colonies are always in the air around us, so mold growth will start quickly—within 24 to 48 hours of water exposure.
+The microorganisms that turn into mold colonies are always in the air around us so mold growth will start quickly—within 24 to 48 hours of water exposure.
 Mold colonies will continue to grow as long as the moisture level is high.
 According to the CDC, mold often grows on wood, paper products, ceiling tiles and cardboard.
 Mold can also grow in dust, insulation, drywall, wallpaper, paints, carpet, fabric and upholstery.

 The only way to prevent mold from growing is to dry the affected area as quickly as possible.
 To do this, take these steps:

-- Open up the building if it’s less humid outside.
-(In general, you’ll want to open the building during the day and close it up overnight.)
+1. Open up the building if it’s less humid outside.
+(Generally, you’ll want to open the building during the day and close it up overnight.)

-- Use fans to circulate air into the space and speed evaporation unless mold has started to grow.
+5. Use fans to circulate air into the space and speed evaporation unless mold has started to grow.
 Fans can spread existing mold.

 6. Use dehumidifiers to reduce the moisture content of the air and help things dry more quickly, especially in closed areas.
-A home and office dehumidifier may be enough for smaller areas, but large spaces and moisture-saturated areas may require an industrial/commercial dehumidifier, or even a specially designed restoration dehumidifier.
+A home and office dehumidifier may be enough for smaller areas, but large spaces and moisture-saturated areas may require an industrial/commercial dehumidifier or even a specially designed restoration dehumidifier.

 If possible, run a dehumidifier until porous surfaces in the space have dried out completely.
 It can take anywhere from two days to several weeks to dry out a flood-damaged building.
 Materials like plaster and insulation will take a long time to dry, so it may be better to replace them entirely.
 Until everything is dry, mold can continue to damage the building.

-Low relative humidity is what pulls moisture out of these surfaces, and humidity levels below 50 percent will discourage mold growth.
+Low relative humidity pulls moisture out of these surfaces, and humidity levels below 50 percent will discourage mold growth.
 You can use a moisture meter to get accurate readings.

-The American Red Cross and the Federal Emergency Management Agency recommend these cleaning products for mold and mildew removal:
+The Federal Emergency Management Agency and CDC recommend these cleaning products for mold and mildew removal:

-- Third choice: A solution of bleach and water (one-quarter cup of laundry bleach per gallon of water)
+3. Third choice: A solution of bleach and water (no more than one cup/8oz. of laundry bleach per gallon of water)

-Remember to use the appropriate precautions and protective equipment for mold remediation when cleaning with bleach, tri-sodium phosphate or other heavy-duty cleaners.
+Use the appropriate precautions and protective equipment for mold remediation when cleaning with bleach, tri-sodium phosphate, or other heavy-duty cleaners.